vtex-apps/store-header/docs/README.md

     ]
   },
 ```

+:information_source: *The Header does not need to be declared in a specific template of your theme, once the app is defined as default store interface element in the `interfaces.json` file.
+This means that Store Framework will reproduce the configurations defined in the file you just created for all store templates behind the scenes.
+If you want to apply different configurations to each store template, check the **advanced configurations** section below.*

 4. Configure both `header-layout.desktop` and `header-layout.mobile`, declaring `header-row` to create Header lines according to your store needs.